juhapekkaeloranta/citybike-data-analysis/README.md

 **Legend**

 Line graphs uses aggregared data.
-Each datapoint is an aggregation for particular hour.
+Each datapoint is an aggregation for particular hour on that day.
 - ![#64be1e](https://placehold.it/15/64be1e/000000?text=+) `Max`
 - ![#0079c8](https://placehold.it/15/0079c8/000000?text=+) `Mean`
 - ![#dc0450](https://placehold.it/15/dc0450/000000?text=+) `Min`